ben-ryder/localful/docs/server/authentication.md

 ## Implementation Details
 When the server creates a token pair for the first time (access and refresh token) it does two important things:
-- generates a random "group id" value which is added to both tokens as the "gid" claim.
+- generates a random "session id" value which is added to both tokens as the "sid" claim.
 - sets a "counter id" value of 1, adds it to both tokens as the "cid" claim, and then persists this counter on the server.

 ### Request Validation
 When validating the requests bearer token, in addition to checking the token is valid (signed correctly and not expired) the system will also check:
-- the group ID (gid claim) of the token should not be blacklisted
+- the session ID (sid claim) of the token should not be blacklisted
 - the counter ID (cid claim) of the token should match the currently stored counter ID for that token group

 ### Refresh Token Rotation